Learned iterative networks: An operator learning perspective: Learned iterative networks

-The idea of using an iterative scheme as a blue print for a network architecture can be traced back to \cite{Gregor:2010aa}, which considers the case of learning-to-optimise, i.e., training a neural network so that it approximates an optimisation solver.
-Hence, the target operator maps an objective to its minimiser.
+The idea of using an iterative scheme as a blue print for a network architecture can be traced back to \cite{Gregor:2010aa}, which considers the case of learning-to-optimise, i.e., training a neural network so that it approximates an optimisation solver that maps an objective to its minimiser (Section~\ref{sec:OptimSolver}).
 More precisely, the focus in \cite{Gregor:2010aa} is on objective functions that arise in sparse coding.
 It is therefore natural to consider a proximal gradient method as the iterative scheme, like the \ac{ISTA}.
-Using \ac{ISTA} as a blue print for a \ac{CNN}-type of neural network is based on the observation that each \ac{ISTA} iteration consists of a linear operation followed by a non-linear soft-thresholding (proxmial to the $\ell_1$-functional).
-The latter mimics a \ac{ReLU} activation, so one can assemble a neural network by stacking a finite number of layers where each layer corresponds to an \ac{ISTA} iterate in which the soft-thresholding has been replaced by \ac{ReLU} activation.
+Using \ac{ISTA} as a blue print for a \ac{CNN}-type of neural network is based on the observation that each \ac{ISTA} iteration consists of a linear operation followed by a non-linear soft-thresholding (proximal to the $\ell_1$-functional).
+In fact, the latter can be represented by composing a 2-layer neural network with \ac{ReLU} activation, so one can assemble a neural network by stacking a finite number of layers where each layer corresponds to an \ac{ISTA} iterate in which the soft-thresholding has been replaced appropriately by \ac{ReLU} activation.
 Additionally, deploying weight sharing across the layers results in a \ac{RNN} type of architecture henceforth called \ac{LISTA}.